 Take your glass and tilt it over a white napkin or paper at a 45-degree angle.
 Compare the color across all regions.
 Unoaked Chardonnay has a pale lemon color while the oaked style has a deep gold color.

 TASTING PROFILE: Range of pale lemon to deep gold.

 Let’s see how aromatic this wine is.
 Hold your glass at your chest and see if you can catch any scent.
 Then move it to your chin and try to smell.
 Next, really put your nose in the glass and take a big sniff.
 What scents do you catch?
 Swirl the wine and then sniff again.
 What scents do you catch now?

 TASTING PROFILE: Not an aromatic grape.
 With nose in the glass for oaked Chardonnay, you’ll get stone fruit (peach), tropical fruit (pineapple, banana), vanilla, and toast notes.
-For unoaked Chardonnay, you’ll get apple and citrus aromas.
+For unoaked Chardonnay, you’ll get green fruit (apple), citrus, and wet stone aromas.

 Take a taste and swirl it in your mouth.
 What flavors do you taste?
 After you swallow, how long does the flavor linger and how would you describe those flavors?

 Acidity (tart, crisp): Medium to high levels (cool climate).
 Low to medium levels (warm climate)

 Tannin (dry, bitter): None

 Body (weight, mouthfeel): Medium to full body

 Oak vs Stainless Steel: Warm climate usually matures in oak and imparts flavors of vanilla and toast.
 Cool climate usually matures in steel tanks, which keeps the flavor crisp.